 For example, one of our clients is a custom die and tool machinery manufacturing company.
 Since their clients often need highly technical and detailed information in order to make a purchase decision, their most effective lead magnets are the white papers that dive into a topic and share the company’s technical expertise.
 40-50% of the people that see the lead magnet download it, helping to produce qualified opportunities for their sales department.

 For another customer that offers a unique process of securing tenants for property owners, a detailed ebook describing the use and value in automations in securing tenants has proven especially valuable.
 They even got 100 new subscribers within the first month who turned into leads.

 Guides, white papers, and ebooks are a commonly used lead generation asset and have continued to be valuable for many industries over time.
 Though they are standard lead magnets in B2B marketing, they aren’t the only type of lead magnet and aren’t right for every business.

 2. Checklist, Template, or Preparation Guide

-Another kind of downloadable PDF B2B lead magnet is content in the form of a checklist or preparation guide specific to your industry.
-For this effort, you’ll want to avoid giving away proprietary information and but still provide insight into what separates you from your competitors.
+Another kind of downloadable B2B lead magnet is PDF content in the form of a checklist or preparation guide specific to your industry.
+For this effort, you’ll want to avoid giving away proprietary information, but still provide insight into what separates you from your competitors.
 When done carefully, it’s a very effective way to provide a service or value to your customer that also helps them see the value of working with you directly.

 For example, the same die and tool company mentioned in the first example often needs to assist its customers in developing a formal “request for proposal” (RFP).
 Since this is such an important part of the process for getting the best possible customized machine, the company developed a detailed checklist that walks the customer through the best way to craft an RFP.